-- To carry out the inspection and testing practical assessment, a simulated installation should be constructed in accordance with the diagrams given in the 2392-102 Assessment Guide for Centres - The test rig should be located in an area of adequate space and light.
-All connections must be directly to the accessories, rather than simulated, and allowance should be made for the replacement of connections as they become worn. - Test equipment provided by the centre must meet the requirements of BS 7671 and HSE Guidance Note GS 38. - To ensure that the candidate has to make a selection from the equipment provided, there should be a greater range of test instruments available than is actually required to carry out the tests. - The test instruments must include an approved voltage indicator, with the necessary proving equipment, to test for correct isolation of the test rig. - To simulate 'real' conditions the test rig will be connected to a 230 V single-phase and neutral supply for 'live' testing. - Where candidates supply their own test instruments and/or tools, the assessor is responsible for verifying the suitability of these for the tasks to be undertaken.
+- To carry out these inspection and testing practical assessments, simulated installations should be constructed in accordance with the diagrams given in the Assessment Guide for Centres. - The test rigs should be located in an area of adequate space and light.
+All connections must be directly to the accessories, rather than simulated, and allowance should be made for the replacement of connections as they become worn. - The test equipment provided by the centre must meet the requirements of BS 7671 and HSE document GS 38. - To ensure that the candidate has to make a selection from the equipment provided, there should be a greater range of test instruments available than is actually required to carry out the tests. - The test instruments for Assessment 4 must include a voltage indicator, with the necessary proving equipment, to test for correct isolation. - To simulate 'real' conditions the test rig must be connected to a 400V three-phase and neutral supply.